qyjohn/simple-lamp/README.md

 $ sudo service apache2 restart
 ~~~~

-Then we clone the source code from git repository:
+Then we clone the source code from git repository.
+Here we assume that you are using "ubuntu:ubuntu" as the Linux username and group name.

 ~~~~
 $ cd /var